GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/samples/index.md

 1. Navigate to the directory of the extension you want to try.
 1. [Load your extension locally][dev-basics-locally].

-Each extension example includes a `README.md` with detailed instructions on how the extension works.
+Each extension example includes a `README.md` with instructions on how the extension works.
-Read it carefully; each extension is different.
+Read the instructions carefully; each extension is different.
 For example, some extensions run by clicking on the extension icon, while others run automatically but only run on specific sites.

 ## Contributing samples {: #collaborating }